Table of Contents

 How to prevent code tempering risk?

-Focus on android root detection.
-There are several ways to detect a rooted android device.
+Focus on Android root detection.
+There are several ways to detect a rooted Android device.

 • Check for test-keys